physicsbb/BookOfPhysics/_build/html/_sources/index.md

-# Welcome To Book Of Physics by PhysicsBB
+# Welcome To Book Of Physics

 ## Employment:
 If you would like to work with me or hire me, please send me an email associated to this github,